 There are offices upstairs which are hired by different organisations:

-The Football Pitch is block booked by a commercial operator (Playfiveaside.org) Monday through to Sunday, from 10am - 10pm for 52 weeks of the year running a 5-a- side leagues.
+The Football Pitch is block booked by a commercial operator (www.playfiveaside.com) Monday through to Sunday, from 10am - 10pm for 52 weeks of the year running a 5-a- side leagues.

 An agreement is in place that allows children to make use of the space free of charge for after school sessions and during the holidays, as well as for community events.

-The 2 halls are available for hire, currently with regular bookings by Swing Patrol dance group and 3 churches on a Sunday.
+The 2 halls are available for hire, currently with regular bookings by various dance groups, other organisations and 4 churches on a Sunday.

-Delivery of children’s services at the centre has continued with Sports City London providing holiday Play Schemes for children, after school care and Youth clubs.
+Delivery of children’s services at the centre has continued with Sports City London providing FREE holiday Play Schemes for children and Youth clubs during term time.

 The Manager has set the hire charges for the halls and rooms at a level that seeks to generate a sufficient level of income to cover the centre running costs comparable to other similar local halls and rooms.

-Special offers on children’s birthday parties 3 hours for £120 with flyer.
-Publicised through local schools into book bags.
+Special offers on children’s birthday parties 3 hours for £120 for the big hall and Adventure Playground.